 Hrs Frontal teaching 2 Introduction: Examples of complex networks.
 Internet and the World Wide Web.
 Network science as a multidisciplinary approach.
 The concepts of feedback, hierarchical organization, and emergence.
 2 Percolation on lattices.
 Disordered systems.
 Phase transition in percolation.
 The Cayley tree.
 2 Complex networks.
 Basic indicators of a network.
 Degree, betweenness, clustering coefficient, diameter.
 2 Visualization and measuring of network indicators.
 Introduction to some computer tools to visualize and to measure network metrics.
 2 The first example of a complex network.
 The Erdős-Rényi (ER) graph and its properties.
 Percolation transition in the ER model.
 2 Small world model.
 The Milgram experiment and its contemporary version.
 "Six degrees of separation".
 Distance and clustering coefficient in a small world network.
 2 Scale free network.
 Network growth in the presence of preferential attachment.
 Mean field solution of a scale free network.
 Some variants of the basic model.
 2 Core-periphery structure.
 Maximum entropy for network construction.
 The approach of minimum density.
 A real example: The interbank market 2 The class of models "exponential random graphs".
 The two-star model.
 Stauss's model.
 A time dependent model of network formation.
 Hysteresis in network dynamics.
-2 the so-called "Configuration model".
-The concept of a null model with given degree distribution and its properties.
-General problem of null models.
-The rewiring approach.
-2 Robustness and vulnerability of a network.
-Random failures and intentional attacks.
-Vulnerability of different classes of networks.
-Resilience of classes of networks.
+2 Structural balance.
+Positive and negative relationships in networks.
+The concept of structural balance.
+Structures of balanced networks.
+Strong form, weak form and generalization of structural balance.
+2 Motifs concept in complex networks.
+Motifs in social networks.
+Motifs detection and comparison with a null hypothesis.
+Motifs in a directed graph.
+Basic motifs.
+Algorithms to find motifs.
+Shuffling ,methods in directed networks.
 2 Diffusion on networks.
 The SI (susceptible infected) and SIR (susceptible infected recovered) models in epidemiology.
 Models of epidemics on networks.
 The problem of the diffusion of innovation.